jwcroppe/python-db-web/README.md

 FLASK_PORT - port on the local server for the Flask server (default: 5000)
 ```

-Here are the steps to deploy this application:
+Here are the steps to deploy this application as a Docker container:

 ```shell
 docker pull jwcroppe/python-db-web